Guessing Game for Families on the Go

 The “thing” to guess can be anything, from objects, to places, to people, etc. When you play this on the Yes or No version it can get really difficult to guess, to the point to be frustrating.
 So it’s recommended that the thinker specifies what broad category includes what he’s thinking about.

-We have played this game on long car rides, in doctors' waiting rooms, on trains, walk, picnics, and on rainy days.
+We have played this game on long car rides, in doctors' waiting rooms, on trains, walks, picnics, and on rainy days.

 © 2012 Robie Benve